elastic/kibana/rfcs/0000_template.md

 - Start Date: (fill me in with today's date, YYYY-MM-DD)
+- TTL: (e.g. "April 20th, 2021", time the review is expected to be completed by.
+Don't use relative days.)
+- Champion: (usually you, person who writes and updates the draft and incorporates feedback)
+- Main reviewer: (somebody familiar with the subject matter, who has committed to provide timely and detailed reviews for this RFC)
+- Owner team: (team who will own this feature, if it is accepted)
 - RFC PR: (leave this empty)
 - Kibana Issue: (leave this empty)

-# Summary
+# Executive Summary

-Brief explanation of the feature.

-# Basic example

-If the proposal involves a new or changed API, include a basic code example.
-Omit this section if it's not applicable.

-# Motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
+Summarize this RFC so those unfamiliar with the project and code, and without a lot of time, can quickly understand what the problem is, why it is important, and the proposed solution.
+Below are some suggested sections for the Executive Summary.
+Tweak as you desire and try to keep it succinct.

+## Problem statement

+What is the problem we are trying to solve?
+Supply any relevant background context.
+Why is this something we should focus on _now_.

-Please focus on explaining the motivation so that if this RFC is not accepted, the motivation could be used to develop alternative solutions.
-In other words, enumerate the constraints you are trying to solve without coupling them too closely to the solution you have in mind.
+Focus on explaining the problem so that if this RFC is not accepted, this information could be used to develop alternative solutions.
+In other words, don't couple this too closely with the solution you have in mind.

+## Goals

+What are the goals of this project?
+How will we know if it was successful?

+## Proposal

+What are we doing to achieve those goals and solve the problem?

+# Public API Changes

+For folks that don't care about implementation details, give them the proposed API changes here.
+Code snippets showing example usage are encouraged.

 # Detailed design